OSGeo/gdal/swig/python/README.rst

 Another is to use the gdal source distribution with an already-installed gdal library and headers.
-To do this, one must create a build directory and run cmake to generate makefiles.
-Then, in swig/python, gmake python_generated_files.
-Then, one can build using setup.py like any other distributed python module.
+To do this, one must create a build directory and run cmake to generate build scripts.
+Then, run ``cmake --build . --target python_generated_files``.
+Finally, in swig/python, one can build using setup.py like any other distributed python module.

 Building from the PyPi module file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~